SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## body_color
 Email-template only alias for `site_settings.body_color` Body color setting from Content Settings > Colors and Fonts.
 Prints a HEX value.

+## boolean
+Return true if object is a boolean (in a strict sense, not in its ability to evaluate to a truthy expression)

+## column
+A column inside a drag-and-drop area.
+Columns can only be children of a section or a row tag.
+Parameters:
+- offset(integer) Number of rows to offset the module in the row (0-11).
+- width(integer) Number of rows wide the module should be.
+- margin(dict) Add top and bottom margin in pixels.
+- background_image(dict) Add a background image to the row.
+- background_color(dict) Specify a background color for the the row.

 ## containing
 Returns true if a list contains a value